-This article links to a S&P 500 Periodic Reinvestment Calculator which allows you to run through investment scenarios as if you had been invested in the past.
-It includes dividends paid, dividend taxes, capital gains taxes, management fees, and inflation.
+Below is a S&P 500 Periodic Reinvestment Calculator.
+It allows you to run through investment scenarios as if you had been invested in the past.
+It includes estimates for dividends paid, dividend taxes, capital gains taxes, management fees, and inflation.

 The S&P 500 Periodic Investment Calculator